Getting Started

 Can I change the DeptID, Salary Account, Fund &/or CF1 on a DeptID Adjustment I created in HCP?

-When adding a DeptID Adjustment in HCP, planners can select any account from the available list.
-Once the DeptID Adjustment is created the Distribution elements- DeptID/Entity, Salary Account, Fund or CF1 CANNOT be edited.
+When adding a DeptID Comp Adjustment in HCP, you can select any account from the available list.

-If a change is needed, planners should right-click and Add a DeptID Adjustment that has the correct Distribution elements and then zero out the old incorrect DeptID Adjustment as needed.
+If a change is needed, right-click and select Add a DeptID Comp Adjustment that has the correct Distribution elements and then zero out the values from the incorrect DeptID Comp Adjustment as needed.

 HCP: Pooled Positions